AlexGithub777/EnterpriseNotes/README.md

 ## Additional specifications that were missing but required to implement application

 -   A note can only be delegated to one person.
-Only ther owner of the note can delegate a note.
+The owner and a user who has had a note shared with editing priveleges can delegate a note.
 The user who the note has been delegated to will have the permission to edit the title and description, and will be able to remove their delegation of the note.

+-   Session management is not handled by Go's `net/http`.
+This was adressed using the third party package `icza/session`.

 ## Building